 Gender Dimensions and Women's Rights in Terrorism and Counter-Terrorism

-Ranging from the gender specific roles within terrorist groups to the gender implications of state response to the threat of terrorism, this training seminar will explore the gender dimensions of terrorism and counter-terrorism.
-Recently, great attention has been paid to this topic, in international organisations, especially the UN (including linking the Women, Peace and Security (WPS) Agenda and counter terrorism), national governments and, particularly, in academia.
+Ranging from the gender specific roles within terrorist groups to the gender implications of state response to the threat of terrorism, this executive training will explore the gender dimensions of terrorism and counter-terrorism.

 - Understanding the gender specific motivations and roles of women and men in terrorist groups;